Your recovery seed phrase is written down. Now what?

 Metal seed storage will protect you against fires, tornados, floods, hurricanes, etc. but it will not protect you against other people or yourself.

-You don't want to lose the only copy of your backup by forgetting where you put it or accidentally throwing it away.
+You don't want to lose the only copy of your recovery phrase by forgetting where you put it or accidentally throwing it away.

 Feel free to use either metal or paper.
 If using paper, consider refreshing it annually by creating another paper copy and burning the old one.

 Again place it in a separate location from your other copy.

 Memorizing your seed is also a great option.
-Think of it as a mental backup to your backup.
+Think of it as a mental backup to your recovery phrase.

 Consider Using a Passphrase